The philosophy of Intuity

 perlin II fullcolor

-Thoughts on Cmpuzter Aided Art Free projects and experiments take place in my spare time.
+Free projects and experiments take place in my spare time.
 These works are often very artistic and speak a clear uncommercial language.
 My focus are algorithms or the idea of a simple behavior with potential.
 In addition, modified hardware gets recycled to control parameters and play with different possible interactions.

 I usually find my inspiration in the experiment.
 In free and artistic projects.
 I test algorithms, filters, tools, effects and ideas.
 The findings are always incorporated into upcoming projects.